sjagtap1803/textgeneration-grpc-rest/server/README.md

 ```
 $ python textgeneration_server.py
 ```
 The server runs at `localhost:50051` by default.
+This can be changed by editing `server_config.yaml`